VerifyTests/Verify.Go/README.md

 ![SecondDiff](./docs/SecondDiff.png)

-The same approach can be used to verify the results and the change to `Sample.Test.verified.txt` is committed to source control along with the change to the struct.
+The same approach can be used to verify the results where the change to `*.verified.*` is committed to source control along with the change to the struct.

 ## Received and Verified